 Voter registration can be done online, by mail, or in-person.
 To find out more about the three ways to register please visit www.sos.wa.gov/elections.
-Please note the deadline to register online or by mail is October 25 and the deadline to register in person is November 2 by 8pm.
+Please note the deadline to register online or by mail for the 2022 General Election is October 31 and the deadline to register in person is November 8 by 8pm.